Tuesday AM Forecast: Closely tracking wind speeds through the day

 THE FORECAST

 Today & Tonight: Low humidity and cooler temperatures will last through today.
 This afternoon will be partly cloudy and cool with temperatures in the low 70s.
 Winds will be moving 10-15mph with gusts up to 25mph especially in the late morning hours.
+CLICK HERE for the full wind tracker.
 Winds will subside later in the afternoon.
 Tonight, is the last night in the forecast where temperatures drop into the 50s.

 Plaquemine: Officials have given the “all clear” after a chemical fire broke out on Monday night at Dow Chemical.
 The shelter in place order has been lifted.
 As of 5 a.m., reports in Plaquemine say that the chlorine smell is still in the air.
 Winds moving 10-15mph with gusts up to 25mph will help to mix up high concentrations of chlorine.